-While supported by vast literature, it is critical to acknowledge that the suggested conceptual model represents a clear simplification of the associations between the discussed factors.
+While supported by vast literature, it is critical to acknowledge that the suggested conceptual model represents a clear simplification of the associations among the discussed factors.
 Furthermore, the model omits many additional factors and pathways that are also highly involved in the path from childhood adversity to stress-related psychopathology.
-For example, the interaction between childhood adversity and HPA stress response axis was found to be influenced by genetic dispositions and epigenetic processes as well as inflammatory and neural pathways [245-251].
-Further, while the current review focuses on the hypothalamus due to its critical role in HPA stress and sleep regulatory axes, additional neural structures and networks are tightly involved in regulating, and are impacted by, stress and sleep.
-The most frequently reported brain regions are the limbic structures amygdala and hippocampus as well as the prefrontal cortex (PFC), all of which are implicated in executive functioning, emotional regulation and fear extinction, with the PFC also highly relevant in the context of childhood adversity due to its susceptibility to stress during development [252-259].
-In fact, the majority of neural models of stress responsivity and psychopathology lack explicit reference to the hypothalamus, potentially due to its size and location that pose a challenge for neuroimaging studies.
+For example, the interaction between childhood adversity and the HPA stress response axis has been found to be influenced by genetic dispositions and epigenetic processes as well as inflammatory and neural pathways [245-251].
+Furthermore, while the current review focuses on the hypothalamus due to its critical role in HPA stress and sleep regulatory axes, additional neural structures and networks are tightly involved in regulating, and are impacted by, stress and sleep.
+The most frequently reported brain regions are the limbic structures the amygdala and hippocampus, as well as the prefrontal cortex (PFC), all of which are implicated in executive functioning, emotional regulation, and fear extinction, with the PFC also highly relevant in the context of childhood adversity due to its susceptibility to stress during development [252-259].
+In fact, most neural models of stress responsivity and psychopathology lack explicit reference to the hypothalamus, potentially because its size and location pose a challenge for neuroimaging studies.
 While no study can include all relevant factors, incorporation of multiple pathways and systems by future studies may further improve our understanding of the complex multilayer interactions between childhood adversity and stress vulnerability.
-Models that incorporate evidence from animal studies may prove to be particularly valuable given that in animal models childhood adversity can be induced and followed throughout animals’ lifespan, allowing causal inferences.
-Indeed, studies in animals provide strong support to all the major paths described above, including: A) Increased likelihood to be affected by acute stress in adulthood for rats that underwent childhood adversity (most commonly referred to as juvenile stress or early-life stress) [260]; B) Childhood-adversity induced sleep disturbances that last into adulthood [223]; C) Specific sleep patterns before exposure to stress that predict animals’ resilience vs. vulnerability post-exposure [261,262]; D) Advantages of sleep for memory consolidation processes [263].
+Models that incorporate evidence from animal studies may prove to be particularly valuable given that, in animal models, childhood adversity can be induced and followed throughout animals’ lifespan, allowing causal inferences.
+Indeed, studies in animals strongly support all of the major pathways described above, including: a) an increased likelihood of acute stress in adulthood in rats exposed to childhood adversity (most commonly referred to as juvenile or early-life stress) [260]; b) childhood adversity-induced sleep disturbances that last into adulthood [223]; c) specific sleep patterns before exposure to stress that predict animals’ resilience vs. vulnerability post-exposure [261,262]; and d) advantages of sleep for memory consolidation processes [263].